 When you’re clear on your target market, you can get clear on how to find them.
-Look for guest posting opportunities on blogs they like to read, and drop something really remarkable and relevant for them with a solid bio that reinforces your awesomeness for them and points them to your site.
+Look for guest posting opportunities on blogs your audience would like to read.
+Drop something really remarkable and relevant for them, including a solid bio that reinforces your awesomeness and points them to your site.
 Bonus points for setting up a landing page with a free goodie they’ll want, so they’ll sign up for your email list!

 3. Get some media attention